GaryHughes/stddecimal/README_header.md

 I've used [this implementation](https://sourceforge.net/p/stddecimal/code/HEAD/tree/trunk/) successfully in the past however I wanted build a modern version that relied on templates instead of macros to generate the numerous operators required.

-# Testing

-The library is validated using the [General Decimal Arithmetic Test Cases](http://speleotrove.com/decimal/dectest.html).

-* I'm currently in the process of building the test harness and implementing what is needed to run as many tests as possible so there are a lot of failures.
-* Failing tests are currently more likely to be problems mapping exceptions between the specification and the Intel library than real problems with the calculations.
-* Test cases that are not applicable or not yet supported will be explicitly skipped so this column will likely never get to zero.

 # Building

 * std::decimal currently requires a C++ 17 compiler.
 It is built and tested on macOS with Apple Clang from the latest Xcode and on Ubuntu with Clang 10.